Raúl Azcárraga Vidaurreta

 On 8 May 1923, the newspaper issued the following statement: "As the big American newspapers do, El Universal is now using a powerful radio station to broadcast its news.
 It is located in the heart of the [Mexican] Republic."
 The inaugural broadcast was transmitted that same day.

 This venture would provide the capital for the radio station that would shape Mexican communications for years to come, XEW, started in 1930.
-It was initially owned by Raúl Azcárraga Vidaurreta but later passed on to his brother Emilio who would in time set his own broadcasting legacy by starting Televisa.
+It was initially owned by Azcárraga but later passed on to his brother Emilio, who would in time set his own broadcasting legacy by starting Televisa.